FabLabGharbiya/fabzero/readme.md

 - nano : used to edit text file
 - git status : used to know the status of the md file i want to push
-- convert : used to manipulate images, resize and rotate and etc.
+- convert : used to manipulate images, resize and rotate and etc. rm : used to delete files and folders
 #### Notes about termianl

 - Commands are sensitve case